 OSHA requires any department that is not located in near proximity to a clinic, infirmary, or hospital to have adequate first aid supplies readily available (OSHA Standard 29 CFR 1910.151).
 While the University is not required to follow OSHA rules, UND feels it is the best practice.
 The core of University of North Dakota campus is located three to four minutes to a hospital; therefore, by the OSHA Standard, departments that are located in the core campus are not required to maintain first aid supplies unless they are pertinent to the department.
 Three to four minutes is OSHA's interpretation of "near proximity".
 First aid supplies are recommended for all field trips, field work, and any use of transportation vehicles outside the campus core.

-Safety and Environmental Health is responsible for:
+Office of Safety is responsible for:

 - Monitoring the proper purchase, installation, training (where required), and inspection of all first aid stations;